 Session creation At session-creation time, the client specifies the name of a ROM module as session argument.
 One server may hand out different ROM modules depending on the name specified.
 Once a ROM session has been created, the client can request the capability of the dataspace that contains the ROM module.
-Using this capability and the region map of the client's PD session, the client can attach the ROM module to its local address space and thereby access the information.
+Using this capability and the client's RM session, the client can attach the ROM module to its local address space and thereby access the information.
 The client is expected to merely read the data, hence the name of the interface.